midnightcodr/long-poll-example/README.md

 # long-poll-example
-a long poll example made with hapijs (server) and node-fetch (client)
+a long poll example made with hapijs (server) and node-fetch (client), with retry supported in the client.

 ### Start server
 `node server/index.js`